lambotpm/pvpguide/Guide.md

 ## Glossary <a name="glossary"></a>

+Before we jump in, let's define a few terms that you'll see throughout this guide and when interacting with the PvP community:

+- *Purge* - Refers to offensively dispelling a target, namely *Dispel Magic* as a Priest.
+The term *Purge* is usually used to minimize ambiguity between dispel effects.
+Note that Mass Dispel also has a Purging effect if enemies are within its reticle.

+- *Dispel* - Refers to defensively dispelling a target, namely *Purify*.

+- *CC* - Short for crowd control, this term includes any spells that prevent an enemy player from interacting for a shrort time, such as *Psychic Scream* or *Mind Control*. *CC Chains* are when multiple CC spells are used in a row on a target, preventing them from playing for even longer.

+- *Comps* - Short for team compositions.
+An example of a comp is "RMP" - or Rogue/Mage/Priest.
+Some common comps for Discipline Priests are listed further down in the guide, along with tips on how to play them.

 ## Gearing & Artifact <a name="gearing"></a>

 As of the release of Legion, PvP the stats on your equipment no longer matter in instanced PvP.
 Instead, whenever a player enters an arena, battleground, or rated battleground, a stat template is applied to the character.
 This stat template is inflexible and predetermined, i.e. there's no way to influence your template to have more Haste.